-Principle 2 of the PFMI sets forth governance requirements for a CCP.
-Specifically, the principle requires a CCP to have documented governance arrangements that provide clear and direct lines of responsibility and accountability and clearly specified roles and responsibilities for the CCP's board of directors (or equivalent) and the CCP's management.14 The principle also sets forth the explicit responsibility of a CCP's board of directors (or equivalent) to establish a clear, documented riskmanagement framework that includes the CCP's risk tolerance policy, and to ensure that the CCP's design, rules, overall strategy and major decisions reflect appropriately the legitimate interests of its direct and indirect participants and other relevant stakeholders.15 Accordingly, a CCP's board should have explicit responsibility to ensure that the CCP's margin system and stress-testing framework, as key elements of the CCP's overall risk management framework, are designed (i) to set and to maintain on an ongoing basis the required level of financial resources; (ii) to determine the amount of a CCP's own financial resources and the characteristics of those resources to absorb certain losses and (iii) to assess and limit the effects of procyclicality.
-The board should also have explicit responsibility for establishing a comprehensive disclosure and feedback mechanism for engaging with direct and indirect participants and other relevant stakeholders on the above areas of its risk management.
-In order for the board to ensure timely and appropriate action regarding the CCP's margin system and stress-testing framework, the board may delegate certain responsibilities to management.
-When doing so, the board should clearly define any delegated roles and responsibilities.
+2.1.1.
+Principle 2 of the PFMI sets forth governance standards for a CCP.
+Specifically, the principle requires a CCP to have documented governance arrangements that provide clear and direct lines of responsibility and accountability and clearly specified roles and responsibilities for the CCP's board of directors (or equivalent) and the CCP's management.15 The principle also sets forth the ultimate responsibility of a CCP's board16 to establish a clear, documented risk-management framework that includes the CCP's risk-tolerance policy, and to ensure that the CCP's design, rules, overall strategy and major decisions reflect appropriately the legitimate interests of its direct and indirect participants and other relevant stakeholders.17 Accordingly, a CCP's board should have ultimate responsibility to ensure that the CCP's margin system and stress-testing framework, as key elements of the CCP's overall riskmanagement framework, are designed: (i) to set and to maintain on an ongoing basis the required level of financial resources; (ii) to determine the amount of a CCP's own financial resources and the characteristics of those resources to absorb certain losses; and (iii) to assess and limit the effects of procyclicality.
+The board should also have ultimate responsibility for establishing a comprehensive disclosure and feedback mechanism for engaging with direct and indirect participants and other relevant stakeholders on the above areas of its risk management.
 This guidance is intended to provide further direction for the board in carrying out the responsibilities discussed in this section.